JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/read.md

 ## Load data into memory

-For `Dataset`s, or `variables` that could fit in RAM, you might want to load them completely into memory.
+For `Datasets` or `variables` that could fit in RAM, you might want to load them completely into memory.
+This can be done via the `readcubedata` function.
 As an example, let's use the NetCDF workflow; the same should be true for other cases.

 ### readcubedata